 Gantt chart is used basically in project management.
 You cannot create a Gantt chart in Excel in a direct way.
-But don’t worry, you can make an advanced level Gantt chart in Excel by modifying the Stacked Bar chart.
+But don’t worry, you can make an advanced-level Gantt chart in Excel by modifying the Stacked Bar chart.
 This quick tutorial will guide you to make a Gantt chart in Excel with some simple steps.
-If you don’t know the basic rules of making a chart, click on the link to learn how to make a basic chart.
 In the worksheet, you see a simple Gantt Chart, created using the piece of data on the left of the chart.

 Introduction to Gantt Chart